 You’re sitting there, just a young boy, when the doorbell rings.
 Your father answers the door and you see two gentlemen.
 You can hear them arguing but you’re not sure what about.
 As you watch you see your father walk away from the door, go through the living room, and to a closet.
 You watch him open the door, pull out a shot gun, and rush back to the door.
 The two men that were standing there turns around and runs as your father starts to point the gun at them.
-He slams the door, puts the gun away.
+He slams the door, and puts the gun away.
 You can see it in his eyes.
 The anger that you have seen many times before.
 You start to cry and try to hide and he doesn’t like it.
 He takes off his belt and you brace myself for what is about to come next.

 Another memory comes to you.
 You are in the car with your parents and you are driving down the road.
 He is mad again.
 He reaches over to open the door you are next to, and your mother grabs on to you as he attempts to shove you out the door of a moving car.
-She quickly closes the door as she pulls you in.

 Looking at my life now, this person seems like a complete stranger to me.
 I was lucky enough to find a foster mom that was truly an amazing woman and my siblings and I stuck with that family and eventually was adopted by them.
 But it wasn’t easy.

 The courts one day said that we were going to go back to my mom after several years.
 I couldn’t deal with that.
 At this point I wanted nothing to do with her.
 So, while we still had visits with her, my sister and I refused to get out of the car to go see her.
 My brother eventually did the same thing, but he was too young to really remember anything before we were put into foster care and was too young at that point understand what was going on.
-At the next court date, my mother gave up her rights because she saw that we didn’t want to go with her.
+At the next court date, my mother gave up her rights because she saw that we didn’t want to be with her.
 I often think about that moment and realize that my life could have been much different.

 There is so much in my life that I am thankful for.
 My past, while bad, has molded me into the person I am today.
 I don’t usually share these memories with people, and I didn’t share every memory I have, but maybe someone else needs to hear my story.